carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 > > ![Wrong waterways](../fig/E07-waterways-wrong.png)
 > {: .solution}
 {: .challenge}
+> ## Axis ordering
+> According to the standards, the axis ordering for a CRS should follow the definition provided by the competent authority.
+For the commonly used EPSG:4326 geographic coordinate system, the EPSG defines the ordering as first latitude then longitude.
+> However, in the GIS world, it is custom to work with coordinate tuples where the first component is aligned with the east/west direction and the second component is aligned with the north/south direction.
+> Multiple software packages thus implement this convention also when dealing with EPSG:4326.
+> As a result, one can encounter vector files that implement either convention - keep this in mind and always check your datasets!
+{: .callout}

-## Modify the geometry column of a GeoDataFrame
+## Modify the geometry of a GeoDataFrame

-Sometimes we need to modify the `geometry` column of a `GeoDataFrame`.
+Sometimes we need to modify the `geometry` of a `GeoDataFrame`.
 For example, as we have seen in the previous exercise **Investigate the waterway lines**, the latitude and longitude are flipped in the vector data `waterways_nl`.
 This error needs to be fixed before performing further analysis.

 Let's first take a look on what makes up the `geometry` column of `waterways_nl`: